 If you liked this interview, check out episode 109 where I rant about the current state of the internet.

 Isaac previously worked at the Institute for Humane Studies where he raised support, mentored students, and directed educational programs.
 Prior to IHS, Isaac was at the Mackinac Center for Public Policy where he created and directed Students for a Free Economy.
-He’s been involved in a number of business and nonprofit start-ups, and loves connecting people and helping them discover and realize their dreams.
+He’s been involved in numerous businesses and nonprofit start-ups, and loves connecting people and helping them discover and realize their dreams.

 Isaac writes, speaks, and teaches on entrepreneurship, economics, education, philosophy, freedom, communication skills, how to change the world and an assortment of other topics.
 He is the author/co-author of six books; Better Off Free, The Future of School, Freedom Without Permission, Why Haven’t You Read This Book?, How to Get Any Job You Want, and Don’t Do Stuff You Hate.